Ditches and Drainageways

 For more details, click on our Village Municipal Code on our website in Title 5, or feel free to contact me.
 When the leaves fall and the snows arrive, things will only get brighter.

-Riverwoods residents can pay their parking tickets and ordinance violations by visiting the Village Hall, using the drop box in the Village entry, mail, or calling us with a credit card.
+Riverwoods residents can pay their water bill and citations by clicking here, visiting the Village Hall, using the drop box in the Village entry, mail, or calling us with a credit card.